commit-live-students/german_credit/q07_randomsearch_predict/README.md

 ## Write a function `q07_randomsearch_predict` that:

-- Call the previous function from Question 6
+- Calls the previous function from Question 6
 - Uses RandomizedSearchCV with GradientBoostingClassifier as estimator & param_distributions equal to the parameter list given in the notebook
 - Fits the data and returns the `roc_auc_score` of the prediction